estatewatch/estatewatch.github.io/content/estates/churchstreet.md

 In February 2021, Westminster Council came under fire after it was [reported](https://londonnewsonline.co.uk/residents-petrified-that-housing-development-could-destroy-businesses/) that retailers had been served with notices to quit in the next phase of the Council's redevelopment of the [Church Street area estates](https://estatewatch.london/estates/westminster/churchstreet/).

 ![Church street estate image](src/images/churchstreetarticle.png)

+In February 2024, Westminster appointed Mount Anvil as developers for phase 1 of the scheme.
+The Council's [website](https://www.westminster.gov.uk/news/westminster-approves-partner-first-phase-church-street-regeneration) says: _"A total of 429 new homes will be built at Site A, 171 of which will be for social rent including the reprovision of 98 that were existing at social rent levels."_

 Westminster's [policy for leaseholder re-housing](https://www.westminster.gov.uk/housing-policy-and-strategy/leaseholder-policy-housing-renewal-areas) requires leaseholders to take out a new mortgage if they want to take up the Council's shared equity offer on a new home being built as part of the scheme.